John E. McDonald, MD

 In addition to his fellowship training, Dr. McDonald received additional training in knee and shoulder surgery in Norwich, England.

-Dr. McDonald has been voted by his peers to the Texas Super Doctors Rising Star list from 2017-2019 and to the Texas Super Doctors list in 2019.
+Dr. McDonald has been voted by his peers to the Texas Super Doctors Rising Star list from 2017-2019 and to the Texas Super Doctors list in 2019-2020.
 He has been recognized as the Austin Fit Magazine Best Orthopaedic Surgeon in 2014, 2016, 2017, and 2019.
 Dr. McDonald has also been on the American Orthopaedic Society for Sports Medicine National Research Committee from 2016-2020.
+Most recently, Dr. McDonald has been recognized by his local peers as a 2021 Austin Monthly Top Doctor.

 Meet Kathryn DeFord, PA-C